The Seventh Step Society

 Founder Bill Sands (centre) on one of his trips to Canada

 In 1971, Patrick Graham started the Alberta Chapter of Seventh Step.
 He began running groups in Drumheller Institution with the help of two ex-cons: Art Walmsley and Mike Hewlitt.
 This new initiative was fully supported by Drumheller’s Warden of the time, Pierre Jutras.
 In 1975, Alberta Seventh Step opened their first halfway house within the YWCA and housed 11 individuals.
 It was decided that a larger facility would be needed and a permit to construct their own facility was applied for.
 Around the same time, A Community Residential Centre was established in Edmonton through cottages at Belmont Correctional Centre.

 On July 3, 1977 the doors to Alberta Seventh Step’s Community Residential Facility were opened.
 It is one of the first purpose based built halfway houses in Canada that is still currently active and running in Calgary, AB.
 The facility houses 35 male federal offenders at any given time and operates 24/7 throughout the year funded by Correctional Service of Canada.

 Between the years of 1981 and 1983, Alberta Seventh Step secured funding from both The Alberta Law Foundation and The United Way for their Public Legal Education and Community Services programs.
-These funding partnerships have continued into current day.
+The United Way funded the program for 38 years and our partnership with The Alberta Law Foundation continues to current day.